Beadwork: Africa

 Several African nations outside of Egypt have beadwork traditions.

 Aggry (also spelled aggri or aggrey) beads, a type of decorated glass bead, are used by Ghanaians and other West Africans to make necklaces and bracelets that may be traded for other goods.
-These beads are often believed to have magical medicinal of fertility powers.
+These beads are often believed to have spiritual and medicinal qualities impacting fertility and women's power.
+Ahuhuani and Egyinamoani beads are also glass beads that are used by Ghanaians, specifically the Akan people.
+They are used to make charms and are worn by pregnant women to protect their pregnancy from malevolent spiritual energies.

 In Mauritania, powder-glass Kiffa beads represent a beading tradition that may date as far back as 1200 CE; a group of women have been revitalizing the craft after the last traditional Kiffa artisans died in the 1970s.

 Cameroonian women are known for crafting wooden sculptures covered in beadwork.

+Stringing is a type of beadwork technique where beads are put on a string and can be done in a step-by-step approach.
+This type of technique is commonly used by the Yoruba people and is seen as a core foundation of their art compositions.
+Glass beads were also used by the Yoruba people along with other materials such as cloth, cardboard, thread, and iron.
+Colors used in Yoruba beadwork are picked from their chromatic scheme that is based on the feelings brought upon certain temperatures.
+These colors can reveal information about the piece such as the status of the person the beadwork may have been made for, or commentary on concepts and issues that may have been going on during the time.

+Northern and Southern Ndebele people use white and colorful glass beads to create pieces of clothing from beadwork such as loincloths, liphotos, and headdresses.
+Before wearing articles of clothing, Ndebele children wear beads first.
+Ndebele newborns wear white beads around their waists.
+This is said to bring good luck.